bejanlab/LLMs4KS-ED/README.md

-LLMs to identify of emergency department visits for symptomatic kidney stones
+LLMs to identify emergency department visits for symptomatic kidney stones